realrasengan/wg-jit/README.md

 Inserts a BPF filter that filters for UDP packets to the WireGuard port.
 If detected, it sends the packet to userland.
-Then, it filters for the handshake Initiator packets and extracts the static public key of the after deriving the shared key.
+Then, it filters for the handshake Initiator packets and extracts the static public key after deriving the shared key.

 "WireGuard" and the "WireGuard" logo are registered trademarks of Jason A. Donenfeld.